-You have written plenty of pieces on the content of your site, and that is vital for collecting viewership, but the first things your viewer sees are the most important in capturing their attention.
+You have written plenty of pieces on your site’s content, which is vital for collecting viewership, but the first things your viewer sees are the most important in capturing their attention.

-That’s part of the reason a Call to Action is important, especially on your landing page, so viewers aren’t asking questions about what their role is in the buying process.
+That’s part of why a Call to Action is essential, especially on your landing page, so viewers aren’t asking questions about their role in the buying process.
 And, especially with all the competition out there, the look a prospect gives your site will be cursory at best.

 We have a few ideas that’ll help: